cetz-package/cetz/draw.typ

   ),)
 }

-// Render content
+/// Render content
+///
-// NOTE: Content itself is not transformed by the canvas transformations!
+/// *NOTE:* Content itself is not transformed by the canvas transformations!
-//       native transformation matrix support from typst would be required.
+///         native transformation matrix support from typst would be required.
+///
+/// - pt (vector): Position
+/// - ct (content): Content
+/// - anchor (string): Anchor to use as origin
+/// - padding (float): Padding
+/// - name (string): Element name
 #let content(
   pt,
   ct,